Robinhood Review 2022: Best Trading App for Beginners

 As long as you have the funds in your bank account, Robinhood will grant you instant deposits.

-When you deposit funds, you will see two different types of funds availability: brokerage cash and buying power.
+When you deposit funds, you will see two different types of funds available: brokerage cash and buying power.

 Brokerage cash is the total amount of settled funds in your Robinhood account.
-You can use these funds or trading or withdrew them to your bank account.
+You can use these funds or trade or withdraw them to your bank account.

 Buying power is the total amount of money you can use to purchase equities or cryptocurrencies.